INTERNATIONAL ASSOCIATION OF FIREFIGHTERS (IAFF)

 After 30 years of service ---- 60% of accumulated sick leave

-12.10 Death – Upon death of any employee in active service within the Bargaining Unit, his/her estate shall be paid any accrued but unused vacation and sick leave, if compensable under Section 12.9.
-An employee is deemed on active service for purpose of this Section if he/she is on duty status, or is on annual leave, sick leave, compassionate leave, jury duty or other leave for a period of time not to exceed one (1) calendar year.
+12.12 Death – Upon death of any employee in active service within the bargaining unit, the employee’s estate shall be paid any accrued, but unused, vacation and sick leave, if compensable under Section 12.11.
+An employee is deemed on active service for purpose of this Section if the employee on duty status or on any type of leave status not to exceed one (1) calendar year.
 Any such payment shall be made as a lump sum settlement for the number of hours accumulated.

 Article 13

-13.1 Personnel who are injured or sick and therefore on leave for duty-related or non-duty related reasons, may be assigned to light duty if appropriate work is available and both the Chief and the employee agree in writing to the assignment.
-Employees assigned to light duty shall work their regular scheduled shifts unless otherwise agreed by both the Fire Chief and the employee.
+13.1 Employees who are injured or sick and therefore on leave may be eligible to be approved and assigned light or modified duty, if appropriate work is available, and both the Chief and the employee agree in writing to the assignment.
+Employees assigned to light or modified duty shall work their regular scheduled shifts or may convert to a standard 8-hour schedule until returning to full duty status and the vacation accrual placement will be adjusted to match the schedule, refer to 11.2.6.

 Article 14